-The perk of being an author is that I get asked to deliver informative and inspirational talks and debates.
+The perk of being an author is that I am asked to deliver informative and inspirational talks and debates.

-Usually it’s topics relating to my research and writing on modern relationships (the first two books!) or inspirational talks on going from city girl to hardened endurance athlete.
-I’ve also given entertaining talks about my journalism experiences and workshops on pitching stories to the press.
+Often it’s been topics relating to my research and writing on modern relationships (Intelligence Squared, How The Light Gets In Festival, Stylist Live).
+More recently I’ve given inspirational talks on going from city girl to hardened endurance athlete; talks on the state of journalism to media students at universities; and workshops on pitching stories to the press.

 This Girl Ran: From Party Girl to GB Triathlete

-Helen’s inspirational and witty talk is based on her book This Girl Ran.
-She tells the story of breaking away from a glamorous lifestyle of cocktail bars and high fashion and toughening up through outdoor sport.
+This talk is based on my latest book This Girl Ran: Tales of a Party Girl Turned Triathlete.
+It’s the story of breaking away from my cosy lifestyle of cocktail bars and high fashion and toughening up through outdoor sport.

 How to Pitch to the Press

-Helen has 15 years experience as a journalist across multiple media platforms including radio, television, newspapers, magazines and digital so knowing what makes a story is instinctive to her.
+With 15 years experience as a journalist I’ve worked on all the media platforms from radio, television, newspapers, magazines and digital.
+Knowing what makes a story is instinctive to me.

 There is more to writing a memoir than telling a true story.
-Through her own examples and those of other well known memoirs, Helen unveils techniques for channeling complex stories into meaningful story arcs, suggests ways to make a story more commercial and summarises essential legal issues in writing memoir.
+Through my own examples and those of other well known memoirs, I unveil the techniques for channeling the complex chain of real-life events into meaningful story arcs (yes even when memory is an issue!).

 Screw The Fairytale: The New Rules of Modern Relationships